-7.2.3 Upgrade Installation
+7.1.3 Installing an Upgrade

 The upgrade process is similar to a new installation, except for the esxcli command.

-To upgrade, type the following command, and press Enter.
+■ To upgrade, type the following command, and press Enter.

 '''

 esxcli software vib update -v {VIBFILE}

 '''

 Before you run the esxcli command, enter the ESXi host into Maintenance mode.
 You can enter the host into Maintenance mode through the vSphere Client, or by adding the -maintenancemode option to the esxcli command.